Facility Site ID: 575 Cleanup Site ID: 1910

 Some Zone A wastes are Corrective Action Management Unit (CAMU) eligible under Washington’s Dangerous Waste Regulations.
 The parties responsible for cleanup prepared documentation supporting their petition to dispose certain Zone A wastes off-site as CAMU-eligible.
 This documentation is an attachment to the Zone A Removal Action Engineering Design Report: Appendix C – Waste Handling, Characterization and Disposal Plan.
 Ecology determined the Appendix C Waste Plan is adequate, and we invited public input on it September 8 - 22, 2020.
 We didn't receive any comments.

 The disposal facilities in Oregon and Idaho held separate public comment periods and didn't receive any comments, so the Appendix C Waste Plan is final.
-The Oregon and Idaho Departments of Environmental Quality have now approved the plan as well:
+The Oregon and Idaho departments of Environmental Quality have now approved the plan as well:

 Learn more